mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 ----------------

 Church members make sacred covenants with God as they receive temple ordinances.
-The temple sealing ordinances join families for eternity as members strive to honor the covenants they make when they receive the ordinance.
+The temple sealing ordinances unite families for eternity as members strive to honor the covenants they make when they receive the ordinance.
 Sealing ordinances include:

 * Sealing of a husband and wife.

 * Sealing of children to parents.

-Those who keep their covenants will retain the individual blessings provided by the sealing.
-This is true even if the person’s spouse has broken the covenants or withdrawn from the marriage.

-Faithful children who are sealed to parents or born in the covenant retain the blessing of eternal parentage.
-This is true even if their parents cancel their marriage sealing, have their Church membership withdrawn, or resign their membership.

-Members who have concerns about the eternal nature of the sealing ordinance and their associated family and spousal relationships are encouraged to trust in the Lord and seek His comfort.

-Members should counsel with their bishop if they have questions about sealing policies that are not answered in this section.
-The bishop contacts the stake president if he has questions.
-Stake presidents may contact the temple presidency in their temple district, the Area Presidency, or the Office of the First Presidency if they have questions.

 38.4.1

-### Sealing of a Man and a Woman
+### Sealing of a Husband and Wife

+The following table explains where to find policies for sealing of a husband and wife.

 | Need | Section |